notmyjunie/NMJ709.github.io/content/about/index.md

 My online persona name is Juniper, but you can call me Junie or Juno for short.
 You can refer to me with any pronouns.

+I love cats, I am a vegetarian, I was born on the 4th of September in 2006